danielhoherd/stranger_things_lights/README.md

 # Stranger Things Lights

 This repo holds software for a project that is described in [a blog post about recreating a famous scene from Stranger Things](https://www.tomshardware.com/how-to/stranger-things-lights-raspberry-pi).
+This fork of [the original repo](https://github.com/rydercalmdown/stranger_things_lights) builds on the original but aims to make it more approachable for people who are not linux or code experts.

 This project makes use of the following technologies:

 - raspberry pi OS
 - the linux terminal (bash)